 – Automated build tools initial version uploaded to GitHub

-Below is the list of all the version of the Minimal ADB and Fastboot tools available:
+Below is the list of all the versions of the Minimal ADB and Fastboot tools available:

 - Make sure to plug your Android phone into your computer.